rtslattery13/ExpectationMaximization/README.md

 # ExpectationMaximization
-Projects developed in my Machine Learning Classes
+A Project developed in my Machine Learning Class (CS559)